maxres-fr/docs/content/docs/guides/continuous-delivery/teamcity.md

 ## Configuring the TeamCity Project

-For the purposes of this guide, we are going to build out a TeamCity project via the UI.
+For the purposes of this guide, we are going to build a TeamCity project via the UI.
 An alternative way to do this, would be to use the [Kotlin DSL](https://www.jetbrains.com/help/teamcity/kotlin-dsl.html).
 When creating a new project via the UI, we will see the following creation wizard:

 ![TeamCity Project Creation Wizard](/images/docs/reference/teamcity/new-project.png)

-We are going to follow the TeamCity project setup `From a repository URL`.
+Follow the TeamCity project setup `From a repository URL`.
 This means we can enter the URL to the [Pulumi Examples Repository](https://github.com/pulumi/examples).
 This specific respository is open source, so we do not need to enter a `Username` or a `Password`.
 We can then `Proceed`.

 TeamCity will tell us if it can successfully connect to the repository.
-If it can, then it will ask us to give this project a name and to create a [build configuration])(https://www.jetbrains.com/help/teamcity/build-configuration.html) name.
+If it can, then it will ask us to name this project and to create a [build configuration])(https://www.jetbrains.com/help/teamcity/build-configuration.html) name.

 ![TeamCity Project Naming](/images/docs/reference/teamcity/project-name.png)

-Let's call the project `Pulumi Example` and let's create a build configuration called `Development Environment`.
+Let's call the project `Pulumi Example` and create a build configuration called `Development Environment`.
 We can `Proceed` to the next step.
-TeamCity will then try and find any build steps that it can find in the repository.
+TeamCity will try to find any build steps in the repository.
 We can click the link that says `configure build steps manually` and then we can start creating our project.

 A TeamCity configuration is made of [build steps](https://www.jetbrains.com/help/teamcity/configuring-build-steps.html).